antony-git/FergLabLSS/README.md

 A full list of the packages and their versions that should be installed into the environmnent to run the codes in this repository can be found [here](https://ferglab.slack.com/files/UB5REGR7Z/F017TKT1XGV/version.txt?origin_team=TB421Q20Y&origin_channel=D016G6HUXBL) or in the repository.

 ## Installation
 If running Anaconda, all of the above packages should be installed into a virtual environment.
 Once the environment is created, these can usually be installed by running either `conda install 'name of library'` or `conda install -c conda-forge 'name of library'`.
-One could also directly download my virtual environment 'PythonGPU' which you can download [here]() and put it into the correct directory.
+One could also directly download my virtual environment 'PythonGPU' which you can download [here](https://drive.google.com/drive/folders/1WEievrDRzutvvo0S3rr2GPmODaBU3L9V?usp=sharing) and put it into the correct directory.
 I also created a virtual environment for the LSS on Midway, 'Antony'.

 Next, this repository should be cloned and installed, either manually or by running the following.
 ```bash
 $ git clone https://github.com/antony-git/FergLabLSS
 $ pip install ./FergLabLSS
 ```
 Due to Github's file size limitations, I was note able to upload certain files, such as the trajectories, directly to this repository.
-You can download the chignolin trajectories [here](https://drive.google.com/drive/u/0/folders/1TqdaAaqCPE__PHXpksq2RORkxcX6cmZm).
+You can download the chignolin trajectories [here](https://drive.google.com/drive/u/0/folders/1TqdaAaqCPE__PHXpksq2RORkxcX6cmZm) inside the chignolin folder.
 All other files I was unable to upload directly to Github can be found [here](https://drive.google.com/drive/folders/1WEievrDRzutvvo0S3rr2GPmODaBU3L9V?usp=sharing).
-These include the chignolin and TRP cage folders, which are organized so as to make it easy to upload their trajectories and run the pipeline.
+This link includes the chignolin and TRP cage folders, and the class code for each component of the LSS.

 I suggest putting all the files in this directory and the folders in the drive link above into one folder.